-How does the University's transition to remote course delivery affect graduate students?
+How does the University's COVID-19 affect graduate students?

-The Graduate School is posting guidelines and updates for graduate students on their website.
+The Graduate School is posting guidelines and updates for graduate students on its website.

 Are there plans to continue using an alternate grading option, like pass/fail?
 How does pass/fail affect my TOPS or financial aid?

 Gov. John Bel Edwards signed a proclamation to ensure college students are able to meet eligibility requirements for the Taylor Opportunity Program for Students.
 According to the proclamation, current TOPS recipients should be aware that:

 - Continuous enrollment, academic year earned hours, and GPA requirements are suspended for the 2019-2020 academic year.